 - St. Jude’s Square in Monroe City on Thursday, July 21

-- And, the Missouri History Museum in Forest Park in St. Louis on Sunday, July 24
+- The Missouri History Museum in Forest Park in St. Louis on Sunday, July 24

 Each of these locations featured Buffalo Soldier reenactors, exhibits about the soldiers and their route, a replica of the bicycle the solders rode, activities for kids, period music, food, and a chance to visit with Erick Cedeño, the “Bicycle Nomad,” as he reenacted the 1,900-mile ride.

-Nathan and Olive Boone Homestead State Historic Site will also be hosting an Iron Riders event from 11 a.m. to 3 p.m. on Saturday, Nov.
+Nathan and Olive Boone Homestead State Historic Site is hosting one final Iron Riders event from 11 a.m. to 3 p.m. on Saturday, Nov.
 5. Activities will take place at the picnic shelter at the site and will include an encampment reenactment, booths from local community organizations, exhibits about the soldiers and the ride, as well as a model bike and replica uniform of the soldiers.

 Missouri State Parks also has Iron Riders merchandise available for purchase online.
 To view these items, visit the Missouri State Parks online store and search for "Iron Riders" or "Buffalo Soldiers."